-I am working with Steve Votier, Alice Trevail, Robin Freeman and Malcolm Nicol as part of the Bertarelli Foundation's marine science programme.
-I am investigating the movement ecology of tropical seabirds within the Indian Ocean.
+I am working with Steve Votier, Alice Trevail, Robin Freeman and Malcolm Nicol as part of the Bertarelli Foundation's Marine Science programme.
+We are investigating the movement ecology of tropical seabirds within the Indian Ocean.

 The drivers of seabird energy expenditure

 I investigate the large-scale drivers of seabird energy expenditure, including having created a Shiny app, ‘The Seabird FMR Calculator’, to generate estimates of energy expenditure for any population of any species of breeding seabird:

 The ecological importance of elasmobranchs

 I worked alongside Mike Heithaus and Yannis Papastamatiou at Florida International University to investigate the ecological importance of sharks and their relatives across the world's marine ecosystems, with a focus on coral reefs.

 Citizen science within intertidal ecosystems